-Joshua H. Barnett, Ph.D., serves as senior vice president of research and evaluation at National Institute for Excellence in Teaching.
-He leads NIET's research agenda and production of evidentiary support for all initiatives and grant programs; in addition, he directs all external evaluation projects and research services.
+Joshua H. Barnett, Ph.D., serves as chief learning officer at National Institute for Excellence in Teaching.
+He leads the implementation, management and oversight of NIET trainings, support, materials, resources, and web-based technologies.
+Barnett also serves as the principal investigator for NIET's federal projects and serves as the lead researcher, creating NIET's research agenda and production of evidentiary support for all initiatives and grant programs.
 Prior to joining NIET, he worked at multiple universities as a researcher and professor teaching courses in research methods, statistics, and education program evaluation.
 Barnett earned his Ph.D. in education evaluation and policy from the University of Arkansas.

-Tanée M. Hudgens, Ph.D., is a senior research associate at NIET.
+Tanée M. Hudgens, Ph.D., is a senior research associate at National Institute for Excellence in Teaching.
 She earned her Ph.D. in developmental psychology with a concentration in quantitative psychology from the University of North Carolina at Chapel Hill.
 Prior to joining NIET, she evaluated the quality of instruction and care provided to preschoolers, as well as the recruitment, retention, and development of the early childhood care and education workforce across Los Angeles.